amanovv/urlcheck/README.md

 - Precision: 72.3% | lots of False Positives: Real news sometimes classified as Fake, probably some smaller scale news channels look like fake news site
 - Recall: 90.8%  | doing pretty well on False Negatives: Not classifying fake news as real which is good, at least not helping with misinformation lol

 *Currently, trying to fix environment file issues on streamlit.
-It gives error for finding packages when trying to deplot it on streamlit server which I suspect it is because I used mini-forge to manage my virtual envs since Mac M1 doesn't support conda-forge for now.
+It gives error for finding packages when trying to deploy it on streamlit server which I suspect it is because I used mini-forge to manage my virtual envs since Mac M1 doesn't support conda-forge for now.
 I will give a try with my linux environment*

 To use it now on your local host: